pvdcamme/OSM2Picture/README.md

 $ make
 $ python render.py <...pbf>
 ```
+The result is written to result.jpg.

-Openstreet map files can be found at [Planet osm](https://wiki.openstreetmap.org/wiki/Planet.osm)
+Openstreet map files can be found at [Planet osm](https://wiki.openstreetmap.org/wiki/Planet.osm).
+These files are processed

-The result is written to test.ppm.
-Converting these files to a more common image format can be
-done with conver (from ImageMagick).

-The XML files are processed at about 30 MBytes/s but since these files are huge, it can take a long time for the whole XML to be processed.
+at about ~20 MByte/s.
+On larger files it can thus take a significant amount of time to process it all.